xquery/curlpipe/README.md

 | boolean    |    ? ?                     | true or false.|
 | null       |   []                       | an empty/null value.|

+Literal string data can be used to pass in name value pairs (using application/x-www-form-urlencoded content type):
 ```$bash
 "name=value;name=value" ;
 ```
-Literal data could also be binary data (for example, a zip file).
+Binary data (for example, a zip file) is also supported.

+Support for common formats, like XML and json.
 ```$xml
 <person><name>Tommy</name></person> ;
 ```